Umineko-Project-CN/umineko-catbox-chinese/README.md

 So I shall do both.
 The [master](https://github.com/andOlga/umineko-catbox-english/tree/master) branch is left as-is, untouched, at the day of her passing, save for this notice at the top.
 The release that most closely corresponds to this state is [v9.9.99999](https://github.com/andOlga/umineko-catbox-english/releases/tag/v9.9.99999).

-All of the new development on this project shall happen on the `rebirth` branch.
+The finished, perfect version of the patch is sourced from the [rebirth](https://github.com/andOlga/umineko-catbox-english/tree/rebirth) branch, and the release that corresponds to it is [v82.7.2](https://github.com/andOlga/umineko-catbox-english/releases/tag/v82.7.2).

 Rest in peace, Tara.